Prototyping (with AI)

 The focused inbox

-The focused inbox started with a simple question.
-What would it feel like to process one email at a time, inside an inbox full of noise?
+The focused inbox came out of that workflow.
+I wanted to test what it would feel like to process one email at a time inside an inbox full of noise.

-The idea was a deliberate review mode.
-When you enter it, the first email takes over the screen and gives you enough context to make a decision.
+The prototype used a deliberate review mode where the first email takes over the screen and gives you enough context to make a decision.

 If the sender has never emailed you before, the app tells you immediately and lets you decide whether to block them or keep receiving messages from that person.